CharGoldenYT/KrillYouBot/discord_readme.md

 `?krill privacypolicy` Tells you the Privacy Policy of the bot.

-`?krill termsofservice` Tells you the Terms of Service of the bot.
+`?krill tos` Tells you the Terms of Service of the bot.

 `?krill version` Displays Current version and its changelog